nsxiv/nsxiv-extra/README.md

 tricks etc. ***As of now, this is under construction, once we have everything stabilized PRs will be opened.***

+For info on how to use nsxiv, please read the manpage.

+    $ man nsxiv

+For info on how to manage patches and customization, please see [managing customization and patches](CUSTOMIZATION.md)

 - - -

 ## Community patches